AFLplusplus/AFLplusplus/frida_mode/README.md

 ## TODO

-The next features to be added are Aarch64 and Aarch32 support as well as looking at potential performance improvements.
+The next features to be added are Aarch32 support as well as looking at potential performance improvements.
 The intention is to achieve feature parity with QEMU mode in due course.
 Contributions are welcome, but please get in touch to ensure that efforts are deconflicted.